River707/stack-mr/README.md

 Imagine that we have a change `A` and a change `B` depending on `A`, and we would like to get them both reviewed.
 Without stacked MRs one would have to create two MRs: `A` and `A+B`.
-The second PR would be difficult to review as it includes all the changes simultaneously.
-With stacked MRs the first PR will have only the change `A`, and the second PR will only have the change `B`.
+The second MR would be difficult to review as it includes all the changes simultaneously.
+With stacked MRs the first MR will have only the change `A`, and the second MR will only have the change `B`.
 With stacked MRs one can group related changes together making them easier to review.

 Example:

 ![StackedPRExample1](https://modular-assets.s3.amazonaws.com/images/stackpr/example_0.png)

+## Installation

-## Dependencies
+### Dependencies

 This is a non-comprehensive list of dependencies required by `stack-mr.py`: